-Graduating debt-free is one of the greatest accomplishments for any college grad, but how can you achieve this debt free goal?
+If you do graduate debt free it is one of the greatest accomplishments for any college grad, but how can you achieve this debt-free goal?

 If you know in your heart from early on that you will need financial support in the future, you should start savings soon as you can because there is no such thing as saving a little early.
 The more early you start, the easier it will be for you to build considerable savings.
 Being thoughtful early on and not wasting your resources on unnecessary things like partying will be a wiser choice.
 Planning your tomorrow at an early stage is not boring, but clever.

 2. Community Courses.

 Take community college courses because it will help eliminate your courses at the college.
 The early AP that you gain after attending a local community college for two years will help you in the future.
 You have the choice to spend your initial college years by saving the money at home and paying cheaper rates.
 After that, you can transfer to the college of your liking from where you want to get the degree.

 3. Save Your Home Rent.

 If you can live with your parents, instead of renting a campus apartment, at least for the first few years of your college.
 It might not seem ideal, but it is better to live here for a few years and save money than to live here for most of your adult life.
 You can take advantage of this option while you are a student.
 Living on your demands unnecessary money which you will be able to save this way.